rsksmart/devportal-1.0/_rsk/rbtc/gas.md

 The `minimumGasPrice` is written in the block header by miners and establishes the minimum gas price a transaction should have in order to be included in that block.
 Negotiated minimum gas price is described in [RSKIP09](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP09.md).

 Minimum gas price is written in the block header by miners.
 It describes the minimum gas price a transaction should have to be included in that block.
-It can change with time, by up 1% of the `minimumGasPrice` of the previous block.
+It can change with time, by up to 1% of the `minimumGasPrice` of the previous block.
 The latest block's minimum gas price can be obtained using this Web3 method:

 ```javascript